mariyam-siddiqui/DSA-solutions/README.md

 # DSA solutions
- This repository contains the DSA problems i have been solving along with the algorithms and solutions that worked for me.
+ This repository contains the DSA problems I have solved in order to get a better grasp of various coding paradigms.

- Solutions are written in C++ and have the main algorithm explained.
+ Solutions are written in C++ or Python.

- The code does not have a driver code.